ProfNuru/ProfNuru/README.md

 - 👋 Hi, I’m Nurudeen Abdul-Karim
 - 👀 I’m interested in Python, Django, Flask, JavaScript, React, C and C++
-- 🌱 I’m currently learning about Cython and how to speed up my python apps with it
+- 🌱 I’m currently trying to get a dev job
 - 💞️ I’m looking to collaborate on all interesting projects
 - 📫 How to reach me nurudeen.karim2016@gmail.com